LINKIWI/orion-server/README.md

 ## Features

 The scope of responsibility of Orion is deliberately very limited.
 Orion exposes a handler to save HTTP location reports from the Android OwnTracks client to a database.
-That's it.
+It also provides an opt-in feature to reverse geocode GPS coordinates into formatted addresses, which are persisted to the database.

 Note that **an authentication mechanism is deliberately excluded from Orion itself**.
 Since the OwnTracks client authenticates requests with a simple Basic `Authorization` HTTP header, Orion delegates the responsibility of user authentication to your web server.
 This means that by the time a request reaches the Orion service itself, Orion assumes the request has already been authenticated, and will persist the data to a database exactly as-is.